-Notes to consolidated financial statements as at and for the year ended March 31, 2023
+Notes to consolidated financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
+Crore except wherever stated otherwise

 The statement of profit and loss reflects the Group's share of the results of operations of the associate or joint venture.
 Any change in other comprehensive income (OCI) of those investees is presented as part of the Group's OCI.